Peonies in Pots: Can They be Content?

 How many bouquets can a Bucket of Blooms make?

-* Each Bucket of Blooms contains 90 stems.
+* Each Bucket of Blooms contains a curated group of 90 stems of blooms (foliage is included if requested).
 This is enough to flowers to create: 1- large bridal bouquet with extra stems for boutonnieres or bud vases or 2-3 medium sized bouquets.
 So, whether you're dreaming of one show-stopping bridal bouquet with matching accents or a few lovely bouquets for your bridesmaids, one bucket offers a wonderful starting point.

 How many buckets do most brides’ order?